Human urine used to make nutritional supplements, plastics

 When the research switched to working with human urine, which also contains other things besides urea, researchers found the yeast had the ability to "tolerate the other stuff that's in urine," he said.
 The yeast grew even better in the human urine than in pure urea.

-In order to grow, yeast need not just nitrogen, but also carbon, which is something there is a lot of in space, Blenner said.
+In order to grow, yeast needs not just nitrogen, but also carbon, which is something there is a lot of in space, Blenner said.

 It could possibly be gathered as carbon dioxide from astronauts' breathing, he said.